Want to improve your health with a food that can keep you young and taste good, too?

 Besides being very aromatic, the flavors of this tasty herb that’s also a member of the mint family can range from clove to citrus.

-For Americans, the most popular and familiar basil is sweet basil.
+For Americans, the most popular and familiar form of this delightful herb is sweet basil.

-Find it year-round in the places that you shop for groceries.
+Find it year-round where you shop for groceries.

 Native to tropical regions from Central Africa to Southeast Asia, it is a tender plant.